 A significant downside to buying a home in the suburbs is that these homes tend to come with many maintenances and recurring upkeep costs.
 With square footage comes a higher cost in maintaining all of it.
 You’ll be entirely responsible for maintaining your water heater, the condition of your roof, landscaping, pest control, and a host of other issues.
 All of this has to be taken into account when determining how affordable a place is.

 Yes, you’ll still have to pay for upkeep in the form of maintenance fees or common charges if you purchase a condo or co-op in the city.
 But on average, this will be less than you’ll pay for a home in the suburbs, and you won’t be directly responsible for overseeing any maintenance.
-Renters won’t have to worry about maintenance because, for the most part, landlords are responsible for upkeep.
+In addition, renters won’t have to worry about maintenance because, for the most part, landlords are responsible for upkeep.

 Living in New York City pretty much makes this a non-issue.
 The city’s extensive transportation network makes it easy to get around at a very affordable cost.
 So much so that most New Yorkers can get by without a car and the insurance, licensing, and parking costs.
 That changes, though, when you move to the suburbs.
 You may need a vehicle and the costs to be considered before deciding to move to the suburbs.
 According to AAA, the average annual cost of car ownership is $9,282, or $773 a month.
 For a two-car family, you’re looking at paying an additional $20,000 a year.
 The one benefit is that if you already own a car, then you’ll likely pay less on insurance premiums in the suburbs.